wp-plugins/contact-form-7-group-mail/readme.txt

 == Installation ==

 1. Upload 'contact-form-7-group-mail' folder to the '/wp-content/plugins/' directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Create or edit a 'Contact Form 7' form.
-3. Go to 'Group Mail' page under 'Contact' menu and select groups to receive the e-mails.
+3. Go to 'Group Mail' and select groups to receive the e-mails.

 == Frequently Asked Questions ==

 = Is it possible to use different configurations for each form? =

-Not yet.
-It will be available on 1.1 version.
+Yes!
+Individual configuration is available

 = Can I send the messages to a group that I create? =